40 THINGS TO DO BEFORE MY 40TH BIRTHDAY.

 1. Find a form of exercise that I truly ENJOY and do it habitually. ✓

 Kathryn Jernigan’s classes at the Choctaw Wellness Center!!
-Loved step for a year or two, and started going to her hip hop dance class after she stopped teaching step, and I actually love dance even more than step.
+Loved step for a year or two, and started going to her hip hop dance class after she stopped teaching step.
+I actually love dance even more than step, and exercise is truly part of my normal routine for the first time in my entire life.

 2. Start and maintain a car replacement fund.